stride3d/stride-docs/en/manual/physics/raycasting/overlaps.md

 <span class="badge text-bg-primary">Intermediate</span>
 <span class="badge text-bg-success">Programmer</span>

 An **overlap** checks for intersecting collisions in the bounds of a shape.
-In more basic terms, **it checks which collisions are inside or partially inside of a shape**.
+In more basic terms, **it checks which colliders are inside or partially inside of a shape**.

 ## Overlap query